-Our WhaleStream review takes a look at this pretty neat company.
-WhaleStream is a platform that tracks real-time options flow activity and other financial news and events.
-If you’re an options trader that is interested in what the big money is doing, WhaleStream is the site for you.
-The site itself is relatively new, with its social media accounts only being active since 2021.
-WhaleStream is continuously adding new updates and enhancements as it builds out its platform to compete in a suddenly crowded industry.
+Our WhaleStream review examines how their platform tracks real-time options flow activity and other financial news and events.
+If you’re an options trader interested in what big money is doing, WhaleStream is the site for you.
+However, WhaleStream continuously adds new updates and enhancements as it builds its platform to compete in a suddenly crowded industry.

 Why are options flow trackers gaining popularity?
 Retail traders are looking for any edge they can find over institutional traders.
 Historically, options flow has been a tool of institutions and hedge funds.

-With sites like WhaleStream, the playing field is being levelled as retail traders are gaining valuable information that they never had access to before.
+With sites like WhaleStream, the playing field is being leveled as retail traders are gaining valuable information they never had access to.
 Options flows are indicative of what larger investors are placing their bets on.

 While they are far from a sure thing, especially in this type of market environment, they can provide an idea of where major inventors are anticipating the markets will go.

-As mentioned, WhaleStream is constantly adding new features for its growing user base.
-It already has most of the things options traders would want, particularly in a paid subscription app.
+Let’s look deeper into WhaleStream.com and see if this is your options flow tracker!
+As mentioned, WhaleStream constantly adds new features for its growing user base.
+However, it already has most of the things options traders would want, particularly in a paid subscription app.
 Here are some of the major features that WhaleStream provides!

 Let’s do a WhaleStream review of their dashboard.
-As soon as you log into the site you are launched into your WhaleStream Dashboard screen.
+When you log into the site, you are launched into your WhaleStream Dashboard screen.
 The design of the dashboard might seem cluttered at first.

-But after just a few moments of use layout really flows in a predictable manner.
-I found that compared to other sites, WhaleStream had a much more intuitive dashboard that was easy to learn.
+But after just a few moments of use layout flows predictably.
+In addition, I found that WhaleStream had a much more intuitive dashboard that was easy to learn compared to other sites.

-The heart and soul of WhaleStream is front and center on the dashboard.
+The heart and soul of WhaleStream are front and center on the dashboard.
 The top of the screen gives an immediate ‘at a glance’ indication of the current option flow sentiment.
-Right away you can see if it’s Bearish or Bullish, and to the right of that is the Call Flow compared to the Put Flow.
+Right away, you can see if it’s Bearish or Bullish, and to the right of that is the Call Flow compared to the Put Flow.

 This is a real-time indicator of market sentiment.
-Since Options Flow does not necessarily affect the underlying price of the stock, it can be used as a forward-looking indicator on where big money believes certain stocks, or the market itself, is headed.
+Since Options Flow does not necessarily affect the stock‘s underlying price, it can be used as a forward-looking indicator of where big money believes certain stocks, or the market itself, are headed.

-On the left-hand margin is your menu where you can pop over to any of the other shortcuts on the platform.
+On the left-hand margin is your menu, where you can pop over to any other shortcuts on the platform.
 Conveniently, WhaleStream defaults to opening each shortcut in a new tab so you can always have your dashboard up and running.

 The thing I love most about WhaleStream is that the details are clean.
 It’s color-coded without being overwhelming, and everything is in a clear and logical sequence.
-These views are also fully customizable with a full suite of filters for your convenience.
+These views are also fully customizable with a full suite of filters.

 After some thought about the site design, I don’t mind this.
-It seems redundant to have the same screen in two different places so the Top Flow views are a nice addition.
+Having the same screen in two different places seems redundant, so the Top Flow views are a nice addition.
 Here’s what they look like:

-In this screen you can even go back and look at historical option flow as well if you want to see what was going on in previous sessions.
+In this screen, you can even go back and look at the historical option flow if you want to see what was going on in previous sessions.

-Overall, I think it’s a great way to have two different views of the flow data.
-On the Dashboard, you immediately get your real-time flow info, and in your side panel menu you get the top Option and Dark Pool Flows for the day.
+Overall, it’s a great way to view the flow data differently.
+On the Dashboard, you immediately get your real-time flow info, and in your side panel menu, you get the top Option and Dark Pool Flows for the day.

 WhaleStream Top OI (Open Interest)

 Let’s continue with our WhaleStream Review.
 WhaleStream also has a Top OI or Top Open Interest feature in the menu.
-For those who are wondering, Open Interest is a measure of the amount of options contracts that are open.
+For those wondering, Open Interest measures the number of open options contracts.

-It’s a measure of Market Activity and how actively those options contracts are being traded.
-A higher Open Interest means a higher chance of getting an options contract at an Ask price that you are looking for as a seller, and a Bid price you are looking for as a buyer.
+It measures Market Activity and how actively those options contracts are being traded.
+A higher Open Interest means a higher chance of getting an options contract at an Ask price you are looking for as a seller and a Bid price you are looking for as a buyer.

-Yes, WhaleStream even offers integration with TradingView to pull up individual stock charts.
-Here you get a detailed look at each stock chart and where the top options flow is.
+WhaleStream even offers integration with TradingView to pull up individual stock charts.
+Here you get a detailed look at each stock chart and where the maximum options flow is.

 Finally, WhaleStream also shows you the largest 1-day Open Interest movements and the top institutional holders of the stocks:

-In all this is one of the most robust views of a stock from an options trader’s point of view.
-It really does provide all the necessary information in a convenient and intuitive layout.
+This is one of the most robust views of a stock from an options trader’s point of view.
+Moreover, it does provide all the necessary information in a convenient and intuitive layout.

-I cannot get over how easy it was for me to learn the WhaleStream workflow.
+I cannot get over how easy it was to learn the WhaleStream workflow.
 This is something that I certainly could not say for some of its competitors.

-Along the left-hand side of the screen you’ll find a surprisingly robust set of features.
+You’ll find a surprisingly robust set of features along the left-hand side of the screen.
 While it focuses on options flow and dark pool flow, WhaleStream is truly building itself to be a one–stop site for all financial news.

-You can access the latest real-time Market News, IPO Calendar, Quarterly Earnings, and What’s New with the platform.
-All of these features just save you from needing to constantly toggle through different news sources.
-You no longer need Twitter, Reddit, and CNBC all open at the same time!
+The platform lets you access the latest real-time Market News, IPO Calendar, Quarterly Earnings, and What’s New.
+These features save you from constantly needing to toggle through different news sources.
+For example, you no longer need Twitter, Reddit, and CNBC open simultaneously!

-First of all, if you want to try WhaleStream you get a week for free with all of the features included.
+First, if you want to try WhaleStream, you get a free week with all the features included.

 That’s 100% access to the site without paying a dime to see if you like it!
-After that you can sign up for a membership for $69.00 per month or save on an annual membership for $690.00 per year.
+After that, you can sign up for a membership for $69.00 per month or save on annual membership for $690.00 per year.

-If you’re already a member of WhaleStream, you can send out your referral code to your friends.
+If you’re already a member of WhaleStream, you can send your referral code to your friends.

 For every user that signs up, you receive $10.00 per month and a further $5.00 per month for every subscriber they sign up.
-Bring in enough friends and you can easily pay off your monthly subscription fees!
-In fact, if you want to save $10 a month yourself, then sign up here.
+Bring in enough friends, and you can easily pay off your monthly subscription fees!
+If you want to save $10 monthly, sign up here for Whalestream.

-But as we all know, the most important social media app that companies can have these days is a Discord Channel.
-WhaleStream’s Discord already has nearly 400 active members that are discussing options flow on a daily basis!
+But as we all know, the most important social media app companies can have nowadays is a Discord Channel.
+For example, WhaleStream’s Discord already has nearly 400 active members discussing options flow daily!

-WhaleStream is striving to become an all in one site for market news and options flow activity.
+WhaleStream strives to become an all-in-one site for market news and options flow activity.

 A 7-Day free trial allows full access to the site before you decide to make the plunge.

-The price is a bit more than some of its competitors so some might find it pricey.
+The price is slightly higher than some competitors, so some might find it pricey.

 No educational materials yet, although it appears to be coming soon.

-Personally, I found WhaleStream to be efficient and easy to use which was surprising.
+I found WhaleStream efficient and easy to use, which was surprising.
 Hence this WhaleStream review.
-It has a similar layout to most of its competitors, but there is just something smoother about the way the pages flow.
+It has a similar layout to most of its competitors, but there is just something smoother about how the pages flow.
 You can watch our webinar with them here.

-While the dashboard feels cluttered at first, you really get used to finding the data you need.
-You can also toggle things shut to make it a bit more easy to read.
-I’m excited for future enhancements and additions to the platform.
+While the dashboard feels cluttered initially, you get used to finding the data you need.
+You can also toggle things shut to make it easier to read.
+I’m excited about future enhancements and additions to the platform.

 The one thing for me is that the price is a bit steep compared to some of its competitors.
-It’s not the end of the world, and I do really think WhaleStream does have a cleaner and more intuitive user interface.
-Some people do see the price as a dealbreaker and I don’t blame them for that.
+But it’s not the end of the world, and I think WhaleStream has a cleaner and more intuitive user interface.
+Nevertheless, some people see the price as a dealbreaker, and I don’t blame them.

-In the end, I definitely recommend WhaleStream for options flow tracking, and am excited to see what it brings in the future!
+Ultimately, I recommend WhaleStream for options flow tracking, and I am excited to see what it brings in the future!